WebAssembly/spec/md-proto/WebAssembly.md

-> The expectation is that, when a binary WebAssembly module is presented in a human-readable format in a browser or other development environment, the names in this section will be used as the names of functions and locals in the [text format](TextFormat.md).
+> The expectation is that, when a binary WebAssembly module is presented in a human-readable format in a browser or other development environment, the names in this section are to be used as the names of functions and locals in the [text format](TextFormat.md).